The Prodigal Son

 WAIT!
 Romans 11:11 Is About Gentiles!

 “Nor consider that it is expedient for us, that one man (Yeshua) should die for the people, and that the whole nation (Israel) not perish.
 This he spoke not of himself, but being high priest that year, he prophesied that Yeshua should die for that nation (Israel), and not for that nation only, but that he also should gather together in one the children of God that were scattered abroad.
+[At the time this was written, only the northern tribes, the House of Israel were scattered abroad.]

-WHO ARE THE CHILDREN OF GOD SCATTERED ABOAD?
+CHILDREN OF GOD SCATTERED ABOAD

 If you read Hosea Chapter 1, verses 4 through 9, you will discover that because of Israel’s (Ephraim’s) spiritual harlotry, 1.
 Yahweh scattered Ephraim into the nations.
 2. YHVH would no longer show Israel mercy.
 AND 3., Israel would no longer be called YHVH’s People.